Contents

 Planning Your Bin

-1. Review the amount of air that will go in your bin There should be enough oxygen moving in to ensure the microorganisms on the inside can move about and consume the materials.
+There should be enough oxygen moving in to ensure the microorganisms on the inside can move about and consume the materials.

-2. See how well your compost bin can take in water You can afford to have some moisture in the bin, but it should not be soaking wet.
+You can afford to have some moisture in the bin, but it should not be soaking wet.

-3. Look at how well you’re going to add things inside the bin The bin should only have small pieces.
+The bin should only have small pieces.
 Anything big should be cut up to where it will break down faster.

-4. Be aware of how well the soil is functioning The soil should be at least six to eight inches deep.
+The soil should be at least six to eight inches deep.
 This should be enough room to improve upon how well the compost can break down.

-5. Look at the amount of sunlight that would get in the way of your compost bin The bin should get enough shade to where it won’t overheat.
+The bin should get enough shade so where it won’t overheat.
 Although sunlight may help with warming the compost pile during the winter season, it can also cause excess stress in the summer.

-6. The areas around the compost bin should be capable of draining well Drainage is necessary for ensuring any water that gets in the compost bin will not stick for a while.
+Drainage is necessary for ensuring any water that gets in the compost bin will not stick for a while.
 Anything that stays for too long could be harmful.

-7. Aim to place your pile downwind from your house As you might assume, your compost pile can produce some unappealing odors that are difficult to support.
+As you might assume, your compost pile can produce some unappealing odors that are difficult to support.
 The odors can get in your home if the pile is not produced in the right place.
 Make sure the pile is downwind from your home, so it will not have its odors get in your way and make things harder than needed.

 Making Compost the Right Way